Cliffback/omarchy-rog-z13-setup/README.md

-# omarchy-rog-z13-setup
+# Omarchy ROG Z13 Setup

 Post-install setup script for the ASUS ROG Flow Z13 (2025) running Omarchy Linux with the CachyOS kernel.

-This script automates the hardware-specific configuration described in the [ROG Flow Z13 Linux Guide](https://github.com/cliffback/ASUS-ROG-Flow-Z13-2025-Linux-Guide-Omarchy-CachyOS-Kernel).
+This script automates (and improves on) the hardware-specific configuration described in the [ROG Flow Z13 Linux Guide](https://github.com/cliffback/ASUS-ROG-Flow-Z13-2025-Linux-Guide-Omarchy-CachyOS-Kernel).
 It walks through each step interactively, checks whether work has already been done, and skips anything that is already in place.
 It is safe to re-run at any point.

-## Prerequisites

-- A fresh install of Omarchy Linux (Arch-based)
-- Secure Boot disabled in BIOS (F2, then Advanced, then Security)
-- An internet connection
-- Running as a normal user (the script calls sudo internally)

 ## Usage